gohugoio/hugo/docs/content/templates/variables.md

 **All Params are only accessible using all lowercase characters.**

 ### Param method
 In Hugo you can declare params both for the site and the individual page.
-A common use case is to have a general value for the site and a more specificy value for some of the pages (i.e. an image).
+A common use case is to have a general value for the site and a more specific value for some of the pages (i.e. an image).

 With the `Param` method the most specific value will be selected for you, and it is safe to use it in any template (it's defined on both Page and Node):